gatsbyjs/gatsby/docs/blog/2019-01-01-publish-multiple-gatsby-sites/index.md

 ### Thanks for reading!

 You should now be able to access the site and navigate easily between your shop and your blog.
 Great job!
-If things didn’t work out quite as planned then don’t sweat it.
-This tutorial is made of tiny moving parts which make for loads of opportunities for things to go wrong.

-If you enjoyed the article then please reach out to me on [twitter](https://twitter.com/andricokaroulla?lang=en)!
+If you enjoyed the article or have any questions, please reach out to me on [twitter](https://twitter.com/andricokaroulla?lang=en)!

 You can find a variety of JavaScript related articles [here](https://medium.com/@andricokaroulla)